 - 1. Log in to your Handshake account at hirerawls.joinhandshake.com. - 2.
 Select "My Documents" by clicking your picture or initials in the top-right corner of your Dashboard, then click on "Select from Computer" or "Add New Document" to upload your document.
-Make sure your resume is saved as your First Name and Last Name (ex: John Doe) and not "Final Resume" or "Marketing Resume." - 3.
+Make sure your resume is saved as a PDF and as your First Name and Last Name (ex: John Doe) and not "Final Resume" or "Marketing Resume." - 3.
 Your resume will be reviewed by a member of the professional documents team in the CMC. - 4.
 If your resume needs revision, you will receive feedback in your Handshake Inbox from a professional documents team member.
-Your Handshake Inbox can be found by clicking "Inbox" on the left-hand navigation menu. - 5.
+Your Handshake Inbox can be found by clicking "Inbox" on the left-hand navigation menu.
+Please keep in mind the CMC professional documents team's goal is to help ensure you are presenting a professional and quality document to employers that recruit at the Rawls College of Business. - 5.
 Once your resume is ready, be sure to mark it "Visible" so employers can view it. - 6.
 For additional help, you may schedule a "Resume Review" appointment in Handshake.